 Pagination

-Pagination is the process of dividing information between multiple pages instead of showing it all on a single page; also the name usually given to the interface used for navigating between pages.
+48Pagination is the process of splitting information over multiple pages instead of showing it all on a single page; also the name for the interface component used for navigating between these pages.

-Progress indicator
+Progress bar

 Quote

-Other names: Pull quote, Block quote
+10Pull quote, Block quote

-Quotes are used to display a quotation: either from a person or another outside source; or to highlight a passage of the current document (a pull quote).
+Quotes are used to display a quotation: either from a person or another outside source or to highlight a passage of the current document (a pull quote).

 Radio button

-Other names: Radio, Radio group
+82Radio, Radio group

 Radio buttons allow a user to select a single option from a list of predefined options.

-Other names: RTE, wysiwyg editor
+RTE, wysiwyg editor

 An interface for editing “rich text” content (i.e. with formatting), usually through a WYSIWYG interface.